-When you think of probiotics, the first thing that might come to mind is yogurt and kimchi.
+When you think of probiotics, or bifidobacterium, the first thing that might come to mind is yogurt and kimchi.
 You’ve probably seen a few probiotic supplement options on the shelves, too - and these are a great way to get the good bacteria our bodies need to function.

-What are probiotics?
+What are Probiotics?

 When bacteria threaten your scalp health, you may need to use scalp and hair products that treat a wide variety of issues, rather than limiting yourself to a single treatment plan.
 Tea tree and aloe vera, for example, may help some people in some ways, but they're rarely enough on their own.

 Your scalp is a complete ecosystem.
 Think of it as a forest, with each hair acting like a tree.
 Small creatures live in that forest and contribute to its overall health.
-We can also suffer if there are intruders, such as lice, so it's essential to care for our skin and support the way our hair works if we want to maintain optimal health.
+We can also suffer if there are intruders, such as lice, so it's essential to care for our skin and support the way our hair works if we want to maintain optimal wellness.

 So does the use of probiotics really help improve your skin health and fight dandruff?
 The answer is complex.
 Some evidence suggests that probiotics are helpful in reducing dandruff.
 One study, for instance, found that dandruff improved more in a group of otherwise healthy volunteers who took probiotics than in a control group.
 It’s important to note, however, that this research is fairly preliminary and more data is needed before healthcare providers will begin recommending probiotics as a first-line response to dandruff.